Keyboard shortcuts

 }

-Why is calling foreign functions unsafe?
+Why is calling foreign functions unsafe (or why is the extern block unsafe)?

 1. External Code Verification: Rust’s compiler cannot analyze the source code of the C function to verify its memory safety, thread safety, or adherence to any implicit contracts.
 The C function might contain bugs, access invalid memory, or cause data races.